 Adrenaline Fatigue is a common symptom of too much stress.
 A common example where the sufferer has been pushing the mind, body, and spirit too much against its natural state of balance.

-Bad Posture is often a symptom of continual bad habits of pushing the body into an unatural state of being.
-It can be caused by sitting in the wrong type of chairs, holding a lot of muscle tension and pain.
+Bad Posture is often a symptom of continual bad habits of pushing the body into an unnatural state of being.
+It can be caused by sitting in the wrong type of chairs, holding a lot of muscle tension, and pain.
 Moving the body and muscles in ways to fit in, for example a child that is a lot taller than his peers who tries to physically shrink down his natural structure.

 Diabetes Type 2 is mostly caused by individuals very detached from what their body truly needs.
 They are so entangled in their emotional wounding and the desire to smother their pain they get caught in the self-soothing habit of unhealthy eating.

 High Blood Pressure is also a common example of where the person puts themself under considerable anxiety and stress but again denies what the body is trying to tell them until it leads to something even more dangerous, heart disease and stroke.